huitema/draft-huitema-ccwg-bbr-realtime/draft-huitema-ccwg-bbr-realtime.md

 to schedule just the right amount of transmission to obtain a good experience without creating queues.

 Real-time transmissions have a variable data rate.
-Different media codec have different behavior, but a common pattern is to periodically send "fully encoded" frames, followed by series of "differentially encoded" frame.
+Different media codecs have different behavior, but a common pattern is to periodically send "fully encoded" frames, followed by series of "differentially encoded" frame.
 The fully encoded frames serve as possible synchronization point at which a recipient can start